Battery comparison test. Comparative test of imported and domestic batteries

 Price 3-3.5 thousand rubles

-Tudor- one of the most popular batteries in the Russian market, thanks to high performance operational characteristics.
-In the production of car chargers, the company uses a special CMET technology, which consists in adding calcium to the battery plate by stretching, which provides better plate strength.
-Due to this, the battery is less susceptible to corrosion and shedding, and therefore will last longer. long term.
+Tudor– one of the most popular batteries on the Russian market, thanks to high performance operational characteristics.
+In the production of car chargers, the company uses a special SMET technology, which consists of adding calcium to the battery plate by stretching, which ensures better strength of the plate.
+Due to this, the battery is less susceptible to corrosion and shedding, which means it will last longer. long term.
 Also, thanks to this technology, the plates acquire better starting power and the engine starts at temperatures below 30 degrees.
-On average, these batteries can be in operation for up to 4-5 years.
+On average, these batteries can be used for up to 4-5 years.
 This the best choice in terms of price-quality ratio.
 The average cost of Tudor is 3-3.5 thousand rubles.

 Price 5 thousand rubles

-Topla one of the top three batteries for cars.
-They are very popular in the Russian market and have proven themselves due to their reliability, quality and durability.
-These batteries are produced using Ca / Ca technology, which extends the service life and improves the electrical performance of the device.
-Topla is distinguished not only by durability, but also by starting characteristics in harsh winter conditions.
+Topla one of the three best batteries for cars.
+They are very popular on the Russian market and have proven themselves well due to their reliability, quality and durability.
+These batteries are produced using Ca/Ca technology, which extends the service life and increases the electrical performance of the device.
+Topla is distinguished not only by its durability, but also by its starting characteristics in harsh winter conditions.
 The average cost of such a battery is 5 thousand rubles.

 No. 2.
 Varta